-well as international organizations.
-The functions of many of these organizations may be the same for the response to a nuclear or radiological emergency as for the response to a conventional emergency.
-However, the response to a nuclear or radiological emergency might also involve specialized agencies and technical experts.
-Therefore, in order to be effective, the response to a nuclear or radiological emergency has to be well coordinated and emergency arrangements must be appropriately integrated with arrangements for the response to a conventional emergency and with the response measures for a

-7 nuclear security event.

-8 1.6.
-Safety measures and security measures have in common the aim of protecting human life and 9 health and the environment.
+- the response to a nuclear or radiological emergency as for the response to a conventional emergency. - 2 However, the response to a nuclear or radiological emergency might also involve specialized agencies - and technical experts.
+Therefore, in order to be effective, the response to a nuclear or radiological - 4 emergency has to be well coordinated and emergency arrangements must be appropriately integrated - 5 with arrangements for the response to a conventional emergency and with the response measures for a - 6 nuclear security event. - 7 1.6.
+Safety measures and security measures have in common the aim of protecting human life and - 8 health and the environment.
 Paragraph 1.10 of Ref.
-[1] states "Safety and security measures must be 10 designed and implemented in an integrated manner so that security measures do not compromise 11 safety and safety measures do not compromise security".
-This emphasizes the importance of effective 12 coordination between safety measures and security measures in relation to the response to a nuclear or 13 radiological emergency.

-14 1.7.
-This publication also provides guidance for (1) preparedness and response for a nuclear or radiological emergency by the relevant international organizations and (2) the inter-agency coordination performed through the Inter-Agency Committee on Radiological and Nuclear Emergencies (IACRNE).

-18 1.8.
-It is assumed that States applying these requirements have in place an infrastructure for the purpose of regulating the safety of facilities and activities that could pose radiation risks.
-This includes laws and regulations governing the safe operation of facilities and the safe conduct of activities, and an independent regulatory body with responsibilities for establishing and enforcing rules for safe operation and safe conduct.
-In this context, the IAEA has issued General Safety Requirements publications on the governmental, legal and regulatory framework for safety [7] and on radiation protection and safety of radiation sources [8].

-1.9.
-In addition, it is assumed that States applying these requirements have in place an infrastructure for the purpose of regulating the nuclear security of nuclear material and other radioactive material, associated facilities and associated activities, as well as nuclear security measures for nuclear material and other radioactive material out of regulatory control.
-This also includes an independent regulatory body as well as other competent authorities with responsibility for nuclear security.
+[1] states "Safety and security measures must be - 9 designed and implemented in an integrated manner so that security measures do not compromise - safety and safety measures do not compromise security".
+This emphasizes the importance of effective - 11 coordination between safety measures and security measures in relation to the response to a nuclear or - 12 radiological emergency. - 13 1.7.
+This publication also provides guidance for (1) preparedness and response for a nuclear or - 14 radiological emergency by the relevant international organizations and (2) the inter-agency - 15 coordination performed through the Inter-Agency Committee on Radiological and Nuclear - 16 Emergencies (IACRNE). - 17 1.8.
+It is assumed that States applying these requirements have in place an infrastructure for the - purpose of regulating the safety of facilities and activities that could pose radiation risks.
+This includes - 19 laws and regulations governing the safe operation of facilities and the safe conduct of activities, and an - 20 independent regulatory body with responsibilities for establishing and enforcing rules for safe - 21 operation and safe conduct.
+In this context, the IAEA has issued General Safety Requirements - 22 publications on the governmental, legal and regulatory framework for safety [7] and on radiation - protection and safety of radiation sources [8]. - 24 1.9.
+In addition, it is assumed that States applying these requirements have in place an - 25 infrastructure for the purpose of regulating the nuclear security of nuclear material and other - 26 radioactive material, associated facilities and associated activities, as well as nuclear security measures - 27 for nuclear material and other radioactive material out of regulatory control.
+This also includes an - 28 independent regulatory body as well as other competent authorities with responsibility for nuclear - security.
 In this context, IAEA Nuclear Security Series publications [9-11] provide recommendations.

-Deleted: [1]

-1 OBJECTIVE
+OBJECTIVE